 Ibiza is one of the Balearic Islands in the Mediterranean Sea, located off the coast of Spain.
 The island is one of the most popular destinations in Europe, especially when we think of entertainment and frenetic nightlife.

-Nature and landscapes.
+Nature and landscapes

-- Ciudad Encantada (a geological site near Cuenca) and Altamira caves
+- Ciudad Encantada (a geological site near Cuenca)

-- If your into Windsurfing then Tarifa is the place for you, recognised as the wind capital of Spain and home to the world windsurfing championships.
+If you're into windsurfing then Tarifa on the Costa de la Luz is the place for you, recognized as the wind capital of Spain and home to the world windsurfing championships.

 - 15 to 19 March: “Fallas de Valencia”.
 The Valencia fire festival in March each year.